illinoistech-itm/jhajek/itmo-453/tooling-assignment-vagrant/tooling-assignment-vagrant.md

 * `mkdir jammy64 ; cd jammy64 ; vagrant init ubuntu/jammy64 ; ls`
 * `mkdir almalinux9 ; cd almalinux9 ; vagrant init almalinux/9 ; ls`

-### Vagrant Commands for Parallels on Apple Silicon
+### Vagrant Commands for Parallels on Apple Silicon M-series

-Parallels is a Apple Silicon native virtualization solution, equal in all senses to VirtualBox on x86 hardware.
+Parallels is a Apple Silicon, arm64 native virtualization solution, equal in all senses to VirtualBox on x86 hardware.
 It does require a couple of extra items detailed at this [KB 122843 article](https://kb.parallels.com/en/122843 "webpage for parallels kb article").

 Student discount price for [Parallels Pro edition -- one year license](https://www.parallels.com/landingpage/pd/education/ "webpage parallels pro edition").

 For those using Apple Silicon Macs and Parallels you will need to replace the names of the Boxes in the demos with these two that have been prepared for M1 macs and parallels.
-Documentation and installation [instructions provided by Parallels](https://parallels.github.io/vagrant-parallels/docs/usage.html "webpage for parallels and vagrant installation on M1 macs").
+Documentation and installation [instructions provided by Parallels](https://parallels.github.io/vagrant-parallels/docs/usage.html "webpage for parallels and vagrant installation on M-series macs").

 Installation instructions